freezecoder/umiviewer/README.md

 Set the path of your data folder in global.R  i.e. change the line using a text editor of your choice.

 ```
+#global.R
+#must contain this line that's a  valid folder path to your data
 topdir="yourfolderpath"
 ```

 Save the file with these changes.

 Once this is set, you can launch in Rstudio using: